microsoft/playwright/docs/api.md

 #### page.setContent(html[, options])
 - `html` <[string]> HTML markup to assign to the page.
 - `options` <[Object]> Parameters which might have the following properties:
-  - `timeout` <[number]> Maximum time in milliseconds for resources to load, defaults to 30 seconds, pass `0` to disable timeout.
+  - `timeout` <[number]> Maximum operation time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultNavigationTimeout(timeout)](#browsercontextsetdefaultnavigationtimeouttimeout), [browserContext.setDefaultTimeout(timeout)](#browsercontextsetdefaulttimeouttimeout), [page.setDefaultNavigationTimeout(timeout)](#pagesetdefaultnavigationtimeouttimeout) or [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) methods.
-  - `waitUntil` <"load"|"domcontentloaded"|"networkidle"> When to consider setting markup succeeded, defaults to `load`.
-Given an array of event strings, setting content is considered to be successful after all events have been fired.
+  - `waitUntil` <"load"|"domcontentloaded"|"networkidle"> When to consider operation succeeded, defaults to `load`.
 Events can be either:
-    - `'load'` - consider setting content to be finished when the `load` event is fired.
+    - `'domcontentloaded'` - consider operation to be finished when the `DOMContentLoaded` event is fired.
-    - `'domcontentloaded'` - consider setting content to be finished when the `DOMContentLoaded` event is fired.
+    - `'load'` - consider operation to be finished when the `load` event is fired.
-    - `'networkidle'` - consider setting content to be finished when there are no network connections for at least `500` ms.
+    - `'networkidle'` - consider operation to be finished when there are no network connections for at least `500` ms.
 - returns: <[Promise]>

 #### page.setDefaultNavigationTimeout(timeout)